cgnd/repository-template/CONTRIBUTING.md

 <!-- REUSE-IgnoreEnd -->

-Place both lines at the very top of the file using the file’s native comment syntax.
+Place both lines at the very top of the file using the file’s native comment syntax (make sure to replace `<SPDX License ID>` with the actual [SPDX License ID](https://spdx.org/licenses/)).
 If you authored substantial, original content, you *may* add an additional copyright line for yourself or your organization.

 ### Developer Certification of Origin (DCO) Sign-Off